blg20/OpenFoilLab/README.md

 ## Project Content

-OpenFoilLab is a proof of concept software to design foils parametrically and automatically analyse their structure and hydrodynamics.
+OpenFoilLab is a proof of concept software to design foils parametrically and automatically analyse their structure and hydrodynamic properties.
 It uses Grasshopper for parametric design and existing open-source code to run the section, fluid and beam analyses.

 This GitHub repository contains: